LLNL/kosh/docs/source/index.rst

 Kosh is meant to be a Machine Learning (ML) oriented store.
 It is designed to help end-users easily find existing datasets and access edit/access their associated data.

-Kosh is a Sanskrit word that means *treasury*
+Kosh is a Hindi word that means *treasury*, which is derived from *Kosha*, a Sanskrit word that means container in either a direct or metaphorical sense.
+A fairly good translation would be *repository*.

 Contents: